rdalen/Boxify/README.md

 The result is a reusable enclosure architecture that can adapt to different PCB designs and configurations.

+### 📖 Boxify on Instructables

+Want a more visual introduction to Boxify?

+Check out the Boxify [Instructable](https://www.instructables.com/-Boxify-a-Parametric-Electronics-Enclosure-Framewo) for a step-by-step introduction to the Boxify concept and workflow.

 ---

 <img width="836" height="400" alt="image" src="https://github.com/user-attachments/assets/c668ee63-fbc0-4809-b90f-31d5326c883d" />